jackfun61/Jacksons-book-report/README.md

-WHATS UP also you are allowed to copy this code for your school thing BUT pls change things up so its not ctrl c ctrl v day one done 4 more days to go.
+WHATS UP also you are allowed to copy this code for your school thing BUT pls change things up so its not ctrl c ctrl v day one done 4 more days to go. day two done 3 more to go